 Zoonotic means that the disease is potentially transmissible or contagious to people.

-Although most people infected with leptospirosis acquire the infection from contaminated water or through occupational exposure to wildlife or domestic animal hosts, leptospirosis can be transmitted to people by contact with contaminated urine or urine soaked materials from an affected pet dog.
-Therefore it is important that owners of dogs that may have the disease wear rubber gloves when cleaning up any areas that the dog may have soiled.
+Although most people with leptospirosis acquire the infection from contaminated water or through occupational exposure to wildlife or domestic animal hosts, leptospirosis can be transmitted to people by contact with contaminated urine or urine-soaked materials from an infected pet dog.
+Therefore, it is important that owners of dogs that may have the disease wear rubber gloves when cleaning up any areas that the dog may have soiled.

 Ehrlichiosis is not directly transmissible from dogs to humans but infection of both may occur through the bite of an infected brown dog tick.
 Therefore infected dogs serve as sentinels to indicate the presence of infected ticks in the area.